House OKs deadline extension to ratify ERA

-In a historic step for women’s rights, the US House voted to remove the 1982 deadline to ratify the Equal Rights Amendment, 232-183.
+In an historic step for women’s rights, the US House voted to remove the 1982 deadline to ratify the Equal Rights Amendment, 232-183.

 “Justice Scalia said certainly the Constitution does not require discrimination on the basis of sex, the only question is whether it prohibits it?”
 House Speaker Nancy Pelosi said.
 “It does not.”